 Thus Trystan purchased a larger, more accommodating cart near the front of the train.
 While he guided Olivier to this area, they passed by the familial members of the man—Werner Waltz—whose face Olivier currently wore.
 They had a brief conversation in Common with them in which the mother pressed Olivier to get some rest because he ‘looked awfully exhausted.’

-Something about the woman rubbed Trystan the wrong way but he held his tongue.
+Something about the woman unnerved Trystan but he held his tongue.

 Immediately after they arrived at the newly purchased train cart, Olivier requested a full course meal.
 He’d slept for over an entire day following the ELPIS Leader’s escape, so Trystan was unsurprised by his hunger.
 After running the order through the kitchen cabin, he brought the prince a full plate of fruit-topped pancakes, a parfait, and a side of strawberry milk.